 Cities around Asia and the Pacific are identifying ways of making their environment healthier and more livable through the improvement of air, water and land.

 Deteriorating and unsafe buildings

-Chaotic traffic and pedestrians at risk
+Chaotic traffic and frightened pedestrians

 A lack of parks and green space

 Poverty, inequity and an unsafe environment for women and children